 Does this mean you can’t become successful without talent?

-No. The point is, you can be great at a thing, but to become exceptional, you must have some talent.
+No. You can be great at a thing, but to become exceptional, you must have some talent.

 How does this knowledge apply to managers?